 How long does it typically take to get Irish citizenship after applying?

 You should have a lot of patience when you apply for Irish citizenship.
-Depending on the route you are going, the process can take anywhere from nine months to two years.
+Depending on your route, the process can take anywhere from nine months to two years.

 Are there language or integration requirements for Irish citizenship applicants?

-Generally, there are no language tests that you’d have to complete, and there are no formal integration requirements for Irish citizenship applicants.
+Generally, there are no language tests that you’d have to complete, and there are no formal integration requirements within an Irish citizenship application.

 More Info arrow icon